SDA-SE-ARCHIVE/developervm/README.md

 --perform-os-update   performs OS update
 ```

+Before migration to the next supported OS level an box update with ```--perform-update``` is mandatory.

 To migrate your system to the next available version issue following command

 `sudo  /usr/local/bin/update_devbox_tags.bash --perform-os-update`